cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/on-demand/demos.md

 1. [Add a demo to your Lambda GPU Cloud account](demos.md#add-a-demo-to-your-lambda-gpu-cloud-account).
 2. Host your demo on a new instance.

-{% hint style="info" %}
+!!! note

     It currently isn’t possible to host a demo on an existing instance.
-{% endhint %}

-{% hint style="info" %}
+!!! note

     The new instance hosting your demo can be used like any other Lambda GPU Cloud on-demand instance.
 For example, you can SSH into the instance and [open Jupyter Notebook](https://old.docs.lambdalabs.com/cloud/open-jupyter-notebook/) on the instance.

     As with other Lambda GPU Cloud on-demand instances, [you’re billed for all of the time the instance for your demo is running](https://old.docs.lambdalabs.com/cloud/on-demand-instance-invoicing/).
-{% endhint %}

-{% hint style="info" %}
+!!! note

     The Demos feature can be hosted on multi-GPU instance types.
 However, Demos uses only one of the GPUs.

     Also, demos currently can’t be hosted on H100 instances.
-{% endhint %}

 ## Add a demo to your Lambda GPU Cloud account <a href="#add-a-demo-to-your-lambda-gpu-cloud-account" id="add-a-demo-to-your-lambda-gpu-cloud-account"></a>